dcoates83/Azure-Sky-Ragdolls/_posts/2021-07-23-kittens-for-sale.md

 ---
 layout: post
 title: Kittens for Sale
-color: All
+color: "Seal traditional/seal mink mitted and bicolor.
+Possibly a lilac bicolor. "
-expected: See litters 4 and 5
+expected: See litters 4 Amethys and 5 Aasia
 thumbnail: /assets/img/uploads/img_5757.jpg
 reserved: "We have deposits on all current kittens.
 Please apply to go on Waitlist. "
 ---